MLB: It's deadline day to save opening day, 162-game season - NewsBreak

 Bargaining has not had that type of frequency this year, but it has gained momentum since talks shifted from New York to Florida last week.

-MLB has offered to raise the luxury tax threshold from $210 million last season to $214 million this year, increasing it to $220 million by 2026.
+MLB is offering to raise the luxury tax threshold from $210 million last season to $214 million this year, increasing it to $220 million by 2026.
 Teams also want higher tax rates, which the union says would tend to act like a salary cap.

 Players have asked for a $245 million threshold this year, rising to $273 million by the final season.